ikeskin/CurlDebuggerVisualizer/README.md

 # CurlDebuggerVisualizer

 This repository contains a Visual Studio debugger visualizer that displays the `HttpRequestMessage` associated with an `HttpResponseMessage` in cURL format.

+## Building

+Run `dotnet build` from the repository root to generate the extension.
+This command produces a `CurlDebuggerVisualizer.vsix` file.

+If you prefer not to build the project yourself, download the VSIX from the releases page of this repository.

-## Usage
+## Installation and Usage

-1. Build the `CurlDebuggerVisualizer` project.
-2. Copy the generated `CurlDebuggerVisualizer.dll` into the Visual Studio visualizers directory (e.g., `%USERPROFILE%\Documents\Visual Studio 2022\Visualizers`).
-3. While debugging, use the magnifier icon next to an `HttpResponseMessage` to view the request as a cURL command.
+Install the VSIX in Visual Studio.
+When debugging an `HttpResponseMessage`, use the magnifier icon to view the request as a cURL command.

 The visualizer converts the request method, URL, headers and body into a cURL command that can be pasted into a terminal for troubleshooting.